julienherrero/awesome-list/README.md

 - [Cleveroad/BlurTutorial](https://github.com/Cleveroad/BlurTutorial) - Library for creating blur effects under Android UI elements
 - [CodandoTV/CraftD](https://github.com/CodandoTV/CraftD) - A Server Driven UI library
 - [Codeblin/ObjectPreference](https://github.com/Codeblin/ObjectPreference) - Fast and easy Shared Preferences managing with object mapping annotations for simple or complex class structures
+- [D4rK7355608/com.d4rk.cleaner](https://github.com/D4rK7355608/com.d4rk.cleaner) - Cleaner is an app that helps you to clean your phone with just one tap.
+It removes safe-to-delete files, such as logs, cache, temporary and advertisement files, and frees up space on your device.
+It also improves your privacy by cleaning your clipboard and protecting important files and folders from being cleaned.🧹
 - [Daio-io/dresscode](https://github.com/Daio-io/dresscode) - 👔 Tiny lightweight Kotlin Android library to change theme at runtime.
 - [DanielMartinus/Konfetti](https://github.com/DanielMartinus/Konfetti) - Celebrate more with this lightweight confetti particle system 🎊
 - [Darkness4/train-station](https://github.com/Darkness4/train-station) - A Full Stack demo app with gRPC and Modern Android Development/Svelte to keep up with today's standards.